groundlight/framegrab/README.md

 | options.crop.relative.right | 0.9            | optional   | optional  | optional  | optional  |
 | options.depth.side_by_side | 1              | -          | -         | -         | optional  |

+In addition to the configurations in the table above, you can set any Basler camera property by including `options.basler.<BASLER PROPERTY NAME>`.
+For example, it's common to set `options.basler.PixelFormat` to `RGB8`.

 ### Autodiscovery
-It is also possible to 'autodiscover' cameras.
-This will automatically connect to all cameras that are plugged into your machine, including `generic_usb`, `realsense` and `basler` cameras.
+Autodiscovery automatically connects to all cameras that are plugged into your machine or discoverable on the network, including `generic_usb`, `realsense` and `basler` cameras.
 Default configurations will be loaded for each camera.
 Please note that RTSP streams cannot be discovered in this manner; RTSP URLs must be specified in the configurations.

 Autodiscovery is great for simple applications where you don't need to set any special options on your cameras.
 It's also a convenient method for finding the serial numbers of your cameras (if the serial number isn't printed on the camera).
 ```